Unidata/thredds/docs/src/public/userguide/pages/netcdfJava/netcdf4Clibrary.md

 ### Thread safety

-Any pre-built version of libnetcdf that you install—whether from a package manager or from a download page—is likely to not be thread-safe.
+Any pre-built version of libnetcdf that you install - whether from a package manager or from a download page - is likely to not be thread-safe.
+The same is also true for versions you build from source.
 Therefore, netCDF-Java will only allow one thread to write via the netCDF-C libary at a time.
-This may cause a performance hit.
+This may result in a performance hit.

 When might you do concurrent writes of NetCDF-4 files?
 For TDS administrators, this can often happen in the NetCDF Subset Service (NCSS).